1650 (4th November)

 1689 (13th February)

 Parliament agreed that since James had fled abroad he was deemed to have abdicated.
-Mary and her sister Anne refused to rule over Mary’s husband William so it was agreed that William and Mary should jointly take the throne as William III and Mary II.
+Mary and her sister Anne refused to rule over Mary’s husband William so it was agreed that William and Mary should jointly take the throne as King William III and Queen Mary II.

 Mary’s father, James, landed in Ireland at the head of a French force determined to regain the crown.
 The Irish government declared that James remained King.
 James’s supporters were known as Jacobites